 Gaming technology has come a long way since the mainstream boom during the 80s.
 Today the development is even being pushed away from the gaming industry, shaping how we go about our day-to-day lives.
-New technology that influences behavior of everyday people is being seen in local supermarkets, offices, and in our homes.
-Here are 10 of the forward most developments in this fantastic technology shaping our future and how we live.
+The new technology that influences behavior of everyday people is being seen in local supermarkets, offices, and our homes.
+Here are 10 of the forwardmost developments in this fantastic technology shaping our future and how we live.

 Gaming on the Cloud